 So this was how I began my packing.
 The first aid box has my daily dose of medicines and a few other emergency molecules, the spectacle case… Ah!
 How can I ever forget that tragedy on the first day I was in Sydney.
 My spectacles slipped and one of the glasses cracked miserably.
-Obviously I had to spend the rest of my trip trying to read through a cracked pair of glasses as the new ones could be ordered but delivered in no less than seven days, so the guys at the local Optician had told me.
+Obviously I had to spend the rest of my trip trying to read through a cracked pair of glasses as the new ones with tortoise glasses frames could be ordered but delivered in no less than seven days, so the guys at the local Optician had told me.
+I also found out about this Glasses Direct shop, which has a lot of the best designs of frames that can fit my face.
 And did I ever tell you about the time I was asked to throw away my Victorinox swiss knife at the security check-in at IGIA?
 Yes, they unceremoniously asked me to throw it as it wasn’t allowed in my hand baggage.
 So I sought permission and went back to the airline check-in counter and requested for my checked-in baggage.
 Hey were gracious enough to have it recalled from the loading bay and I was able to save my precious swiss knife!

 Dudhwa, by the way, is a good four to five hour drive from Lucknow and we were staying in a small town called Palia which is a few miles away from the forest and the national park.
 This safari was happening because Aircel has a genuine concern for animals and sponsors the #saveourtigers program in more than one wildlife park.
 They offer their concern and fiscal inputs that helps the team from WTI (Wildlife Trust of India) and the forest officials to carry on with their life-saving assignments without worrying about worldly needs.
 When I told Specky about all the good work Aircel was doing, she simply smiled and said, ‘See if you can spot love in the forest and then write about it.’